Unlocking the Potential of Every Learner with the SPI

 The significance?
 When students are engrossed in their learning journey, there's a surge of the neurotransmitter dopamine in their brains, which is instrumental in memory formation and retention.

-For higher education students, the SPI is even more crucial.
-It illuminates suitable tertiary teaching strategies, evaluation techniques, and even hints at careers that would complement their intrinsic thinking and functioning patterns.
+For higher education students, the SPI is even more crucial, as it illuminates suitable tertiary teaching strategies, evaluation techniques, and even hints at careers that would complement their intrinsic thinking and functioning patterns.

 In a world where the dynamics of learning are rapidly evolving, it's imperative to stay ahead with tools like the SPI.
 Embrace it, and watch as it transforms not just your teaching practices, but also the lives of the learners you touch.